craigmckeachie/react-course/concepts/00-FrontMatter.md

 All rights reserved.

 No part of this book may be reproduced in any form or by any electronic or mechanical means including information storage and retrieval systems, without permission from the author.
+Contact the author by visiting [funnyant.com](https://www.funnyant.com/contact).

 <div style="page-break-after: always;"></div>